-Type of Outcome Outcome Description Evaluation Questions How Will We Know the Intended Outcome Was Achieved? (performan ce indicator) Measurement/ Data Collection Method/ Measurement Intervals Analysis Description Timeline (projected initiation and completion dates) Status Data Results and Evaluation Notes data committee for feedback 17.Long-term Families and children will achieve their individual functional IFSP outcomes.
+Type of Outcome Outcome Description Evaluation Questions How Will We Know the Intended Outcome Was Achieved? (performanc e indicator) Measurement/ Data Collection Method/ Measurement Intervals Analysis Description Timeline (projected initiation and completion dates) Status Data Results and Evaluation Notes children's positive social- emotional development. implementation of their child's IFSP strategies? help their child develop and learn.
+(2) 80% of families report engagement in the implementatio n of their child's IFSP strategies.
+Data will be compared between implementation sites and non- implementation sites.
+Data will be shared with CLAs and ESIT Provider Agencies, local implementation teams, and SICC data committee for feedback 17.Long- term Families and children will achieve their individual functional IFSP outcomes.
 Does the percent of outcomes achieved by families and children participating in Part C services increase?
 Increase in the percentage of outcomes met within the identified timelines.
-Online IFSPs for children in program at least 6 months that have been reviewed within the 3 month reporting period Data will be aggregated statewide and disaggregated by agency and implementation sites.
-Data will be compared between implementation sites and non-implementation sites.
-Data will be shared with CLAs and ESIT Provider Agencies, local implementation teams, and SICC data committee for feedback Baseline one year before implementati on; annually through February, 2020 Complete d for Cohorts 1, 2 and 3.
+Online IFSPs for children in program at least 6 months that have been reviewed within the 3-month reporting period Data will be aggregated statewide and disaggregated by agency and implementation sites.
+Data will be compared between implementation sites and non- implementation sites.
+Data will be shared with CLAs and ESIT Provider Agencies, local implementation teams, and SICC Baseline one year before implementation; annually through February, 2020 Complete d for Cohorts 1, 2, and 3.
 Cohort 3 data is reported here.
 Did not meet indicator Outcome Achieved There has been an increase of 1% in the overall percent of outcomes met for implementation sites.
-Baseline Implementation sites: 17% Cohort 1: 20% Cohort 2:12% Cohort 3: 15% Post training Implementation sites: 18% Cohort 1: 19% Cohort 2:17% Cohort 3: 14% Data Source: ESIT DMS 18.Long- term [SiMR] There will be an increase in the percentage of infants and toddlers exiting early intervention services who Have more infants and toddlers exiting early intervention services demonstrated an increase in the rate of growth in positive socialemotional development?
-By the end of FFY 2018, 58.25% of children will substantially increase their rate of growth in social- emotional Data reported for APR indicator C3, which is collected at entry and exit using the COS process Annual Data will be aggregated statewide and disaggregated by agency and implementation site.
-Data will be compared between implementation Data collection ongoing In process Outcome Achieved Data collected for progress in social-emotional development (Outcome A) indicate the data improved and the target was exceeded.
-The percentage of those children who entered the program below age expectations in social-emotional development and substantially increased their
+Baseline Implementation sites: 17% Cohort 1: 20% Cohort 2:12% Cohort 3: 15% Post training Implementation sites: 18% Cohort 1: 19% Cohort 2:17%

-Type of Outcome Outcome Description Evaluation Questions How Will We Know the Intended Outcome Was Achieved? (performan ce indicator) Measurement/ Data Collection Method/ Measurement Intervals Analysis Description Timeline (projected initiation and completion dates) Status Data Results and Evaluation Notes demonstrate an increased rate of growth in positive social- emotional developmen t. developmen t by the time they exit the program. sites and non- implementation sites.
+Type of Outcome Outcome Description Evaluation Questions How Will We Know the Intended Outcome Was Achieved? (performanc e indicator) Measurement/ Data Collection Method/ Measurement Intervals Analysis Description Timeline (projected initiation and completion dates) Status Data Results and Evaluation Notes data committee for feedback Cohort 3: 14% Data Source: ESIT DMS 18.Long- term [SiMR] There will be an increase in the percentage of infants and toddlers exiting early intervention services who demonstrate an increased rate of growth in positive social- emotional development Have more infants and toddlers exiting early intervention services demonstrated an increase in the rate of growth in positive social- emotional development?
+By the end of FFY 2018, 58.25% of children will substantially increase their rate of growth in social- emotional development by the time they exit the program.
+Data reported for APR indicator C3, which is collected at entry and exit using the COS process Annual Data will be aggregated statewide and disaggregated by agency and implementation site.
+Data will be compared between Implementation sites and non- implementation sites.
 Data will be shared with County Lead Agencies and ESIT Provider Agencies, implementation sites, and SICC data committee.
-We will engage stakeholders in discussion and analysis. rate of growth improved from 56.74% in FFY 17 to 59.06% for FFY 18.
+We will engage stakeholders in discussion and analysis.
+Data collection ongoing In process Outcome Achieved Data collected for progress in social- emotional development (Outcome A) indicate the data improved and the target was exceeded.
+The percentage of those children who entered the program below age expectations in social-emotional development and substantially increased their rate of growth improved from 56.74% in FFY 17 to 59.06% for FFY 18.
 The target was 58.25%.
 Data Source: ESIT DMS